Generic Name: Nelfinavir Tablets (nel FIN a vir)

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with Viracept (nelfinavir tablets), like certain drugs that are used for high cholesterol, migraines, or mood problems.
 There are many drugs that must not be taken with Viracept (nelfinavir tablets).

-- If you are taking St. John's wort.
-Do not take St. John's wort with Viracept (nelfinavir tablets).
-This medicine may not work as well.
+- If you are breast-feeding.
+Do not breast-feed while you take Viracept (nelfinavir tablets).

 This is not a list of all drugs or health problems that interact with Viracept (nelfinavir tablets).